manuhuth/PCR-Parameter-Variance-Analysis/README.md

 ...

 ## References
+# References
+---
+> Bailey, M. J. (2010). " Momma's got the pill": how Anthony Comstock and Griswold v.
+Connecticut shaped US childbearing.
+American economic review, 100(1), 98-129.

 > Blundell, R., Dearden, L., & Sianesi, B. (2005).
 Evaluating the effect of education on earnings: models, methods and results from the National Child Development Survey.
 Journal of the Royal Statistical Society: Series A (Statistics in Society), 168(3), 473-512.

 > Blundell, R., Pistaferri, L., & Saporta-Eksten, I. (2016).
 Consumption inequality and family labor supply.
 American Economic Review, 106(2), 387-435.

 > Card, D. (2001).
 Estimating the return to schooling: Progress on some persistent econometric problems.
 Econometrica, 69(5), 1127-1160.

+> Cygan-Rehm, K., & Maeder, M. (2013).
+The effect of education on fertility: Evidence from a compulsory schooling reform.
+Labour Economics, 25, 35-48.

+> Consul, P. C., & Jain, G. C. (1973).
+A generalization of the Poisson distribution.
+Technometrics, 15(4), 791-799.

+> Davis-Kean, P. E. (2005).
+The influence of parent education and family income on child achievement: the indirect role of parental expectations and the home environment.
+Journal of family psychology, 19(2), 294.

 > Friedman, J., Hastie, T., & Tibshirani, R. (2001).
 The elements of statistical learning (Vol. 1, No. 10).
 New York: Springer series in statistics.

+> Hansen, K. T., Heckman, J. J., & Mullen, K. J. (2004).
+The effect of schooling and ability on achievement test scores.
+Journal of econometrics, 121(1-2), 39-98.

 > James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 An introduction to statistical learning (Vol. 112, p.
 18).
 New York: springer.

+> Jung, R. C., & Tremayne, A. R. (2011).
+Convolution‐closed models for count time series with applications.
+Journal of Time Series Analysis, 32(3), 268-280.

+> Willis, R. J. (1973).
+A new approach to the economic theory of fertility behavior.
+Journal of political Economy, 81(2, Part 2), S14-S64.